tc39/proposal-decorators/README.md

 ### Elimination of the `own` token

 The general trend of the feedback from most JavaScript programmers is that they don't want to write `own`.
 This proposal instead sticks with the previously proposed syntax, which users seem to have been happy with in public fields through transpiler environments.

+## Changes from the existing class features proposals

+The only change made here is from `kind: "property"` to `kind: "behavior"` for accessor and method definitions.
+The reason for the change is that the same form of MemberDescriptor is used for both public methods/accessors and private methods/accessors, differing only in the type of the `key`.
+Using the kind `"property"` would give the misleading impression that these private things are properties, which they are not.
+The name `"behavior"` is just a strawman; I'd be happy to hear other suggestions.

 ## Taxonomy of possibilities and semantic sketch